nahojkap/jahspotify/README.md

     http://connect.creativelabs.com/developer/Wiki/OpenAL%20SDK%20for%20Windows.aspx

+Next, define the following environment properties:

+    JAHSPOTIFY_SPOTIFY_DIR=c:\path\to\spotify\installation\LibSpotify\
+    JAHSPOTIFY_OPENAL_DIR=c:\path\to\openal\installation\OpenAL 1.1 SDK\

+#### Performing the build

+To build, simply execute maven build

+    mvn clean install

+### Building on OX X

+Depending on your

 ## Running

+Jah'Spotity will run both from within Maven (using Jetty) and in a web container such as Tomcat.

+### Prerequisites

 Jah'Spotify uses MongoDB for storing the historical statistics and tracks played.
 This can be downloaded from [MongoDB](http://www.mongodb.org/downloads).
 As long as MongoDB is running when Jah'Spotify is started (and the connection does not require credentials), it should work.

+### Configuration

+TDB

 ### Running on Windows

 For windows, you will need to download a few more dependencies:

-- pthread (http://sources.redhat.com/pthreads-win32/). pthreadGC2.dll needs to be in your path.
+- pthreads (http://sources.redhat.com/pthreads-win32/). pthreadGC2.dll needs to be in your path.
-- I didn't have to add any paths to OpenAL but I installed the SDK.
-Let me know if you get a message complaining that not all dependencies are available.
+- Install the OpenAL SDK for Windows

+### Using Maven/Jetty

+To run up the Jah'Spotify with Maven/Jetty

+    mvn jetty:run -Djahspotify.spotify.username=<your username> -Djahspotify.spotify.password=<your password>

+NOTE: The username and password can also be specified in your Maven settings.xml

+### Using Tomcat

+TBD

+#### Configuration

+TBD

 ## UI